API Reference

 Kameleoon.API.Tracking.processOmniture(). - Set the

 window.kameleoonOmnitureCallSentglobal variable totrueto track initial call transmission.
-While this variable can be set elsewhere, setting it withins_doPlugins()is recommended.
+Although you can set this variable elsewhere, you should set it withins_doPlugins().

 Arguments